 The Growth Hacks category has been cooling over the past 6 years of tracked data.
 Total launches went from 11 in 2021 to 2 in 2026.

-Average engagement ratio across all Growth Hacks launches sits at 0.35.
-Products above that threshold tend to serve a real, specific need.
-Products below it often entered a crowded market without sufficient differentiation.
+Average engagement ratio across all Growth Hacks launches: 0.35.
+Products above that line tend to solve a specific, painful problem.
+Products below it often entered a crowded space without clear differentiation.

 Depends on what's declining.
 If volume drops but engagement rises, the market is maturing.
 That's often good for existing players.
 If both drop, the category may be dying.
 The quarterly breakdown on each page tells you which pattern you're seeing.